-The Salesforce market is showing no signs of slowing down in 2018 and beyond.
-In fact, Salesforce just released their quarterly earnings for Q1 2019 and have crushed analysts expectations.
-One of the most in-demand professions out of the market is the Salesforce Developer.
-Even with recent developments with the Salesforce platform that gives admins more declarative power than ever, the Salesforce Developer will still continue to be in demand.
-As Salesforce becomes ingrained in more businesses and industries, Salesforce Developers will continue to drive innovation with integrations, advanced automation and AI.
+The Salesforce market is showing no signs of slowing down, in fact, one of the most in-demand professions is the Salesforce Developer.
+As Salesforce becomes ingrained in more businesses and industries, Salesforce Developers will continue to drive innovation with integrations, advanced automation, and AI.

-After the success of our Salesforce Admins Interview Questions post, we thought it logical to compile a similar but improved post (with answers!), for all you developers out there.
+After the success of our Salesforce Admins Interview Questions post, we thought it logical to compile a post for all you developers out there.
 If you’re interested in Lightning Development specifically, then we also have another 30 Lightning interview questions here!

 1. What is the difference between a role and a profile?